Untitled Document

 Italics: Unless the guidelines say that it is all right to use italics, don't.
 Use underscore instead.
 Italics are harder to read and easier for a typesetter to miss.

-Copyright: Don't put copyright information on the manuscript.
+Copyright: Don’t put copyright information on the manuscript.
 The only people who are going to steal your work are friends and acquaintances that you give it to.
-A publisher isn't going to take it.
+A publisher isn’t going to take it.
 Why should he?
 He receives thousands of manuscripts every month.
-Putting a copyright tag on the manuscript may have a negative effect on how the publisher views you--it will give him the impression that you are an amateur!
+Putting a copyright tag on the manuscript may have a negative effect on how the publisher views you–it will give him the impression that you are an amateur!

-Proofread: You'd be surprised how many people think that it is the editor's job to check for typos, spelling errors, and grammatical mistakes.
-It's your novel--it's your job.
+Proofread: You’d be surprised how many people think that it is the editor’s job to check for typos, spelling errors, and grammatical mistakes.
+It’s your novel–it’s your job.
 If a publisher has to choose between two manuscripts, one full of mistakes and the other without any, which one is he going to pick?

 Copying the Manuscript: If you take your manuscript down to the local copy store, make sure that the copies are clean and professional looking.
 A writer making the rounds in Hollywood had apparently lost his original script, so he used a copy.
 It was a multi- generation copy, covered with spots, and some of the pages had been copied crooked so that the words ran off the page.
 Something like that isn't even going to earn more than a cursory look.